armindocachada/tensorflow-with-object-recognition/README.md

 ## STEP 3 - RUN DOCKER CONTAINER

 Once you have the Xiaomi Mijia Camera installed and configured to dump all the videos into a NAS share, you are ready to start the process of setting up the docker container.
 But you need to install docker first.
 Don't know docker?
 Read this: https://docs.docker.com/get-started/
+There are many options where you can run your docker container.
+For instance you can run it on a local server in your home(a laptop will work), or you can try to use one of the cloud services providers to host your docker container, for instance on Azure, AWS or the Google Cloud.
+It will cost you money, but you can spin them up on demand and in this way save money.

 1. Build docker container